3 Ways To Incorporate Bonds Into Your Retirement Strategy

 Bonds can be incorporated directly into a retirement strategy in three broad ways:

-- An assets-only approach to build a total returns investment portfolio,
+1. An assets-only approach to build a total returns investment portfolio.

-- Matching the duration of bond funds to the duration of the retirement liability, and
+2. Matching the duration of bond funds to the duration of the retirement liability.

 The two latter methods put the retirement liability (meeting an ongoing spending goal in retirement) at the forefront and try to choose bonds to best protect the spending plan from interest rate volatility.

-The first approach is the standard investing philosophy for accumulation that does not really consider how the nature of risk changes upon retirement.
+The first approach is the standard investing philosophy for accumulation, which does not really consider how the nature of risk changes upon retirement.
 In short, it uses Modern Portfolio Theory to choose an asset allocation strategy that includes bonds as part of a total returns investment portfolio.

-The third route involves holding individual bonds to maturity to provide the desired income to fund annual expenses on an ongoing basis throughout retirement.
+The third route involves holding individual bonds to maturity to provide the desired income to fund annual expenses continuously throughout retirement.
 In this method, maturing bonds and bond coupon payments provide a steady and known stream of contractually guaranteed income to meet planned expenditures.

 McLean Asset Management Corporation (MAMC) is a SEC registered investment adviser.
 The content of this publication reflects the views of McLean Asset Management Corporation (MAMC) and sources deemed by MAMC to be reliable.
 There are many different interpretations of investment statistics and many different ideas about how to best use them.
 Past performance is not indicative of future performance.
 The information provided is for educational purposes only and does not constitute an offer to sell or a solicitation of an offer to buy or sell securities.
 There are no warranties, expressed or implied, as to accuracy, completeness, or results obtained from any information on this presentation.
 Indexes are not available for direct investment.
 All investments involve risk.